KawaiiKraken/GLaDOS-GPT/README.md

 ./glados.py
 ```

+# Upcoming features (if there is interest)
+- smart home integration
+- GUI
+- automating standart computer tasks
+- more configuration
+- more?

 # How to contribute
 Thank you for considering contributing to our project!
 Here are some ways you can get involved: